IanRohrbacher/Computer-Organization-MIPS/README.md

 - fibonacci

-## Getting started
+## Getting Started
-The software to run .asm can be found [here](https://github.com/dpetersanderson/MARS/)
-> [!CAUTION]
-> **These are, and should be used as a reference only!**
+To run `.asm` files, download the MARS MIPS simulator: [MARS on GitHub](https://github.com/dpetersanderson/MARS/)

 ---

-## Contributing
+> **REFERENCE ONLY**
-These are finished assignments uploaded to github as a reference.
-Do NOT copy and paste my work but feel free to use it as a reference.
+> These files are finished assignments uploaded for reference.
+Do NOT copy and paste my work, but feel free to use it as a learning resource.
+---

-## Licensing
+## License
-The code in this project is licensed under MIT license.
+The code in this project is licensed under the MIT license.